ivanvaladares/navimi/README.md

         init(context) {
             // 2
-            // here you should render your page components
+            // here you should render your page
             // invoked after options.onBeforeRoute and options.middlewares
             // invoked before options.onAfterRoute
         };